Community Housing Fund Program Overview

 What is happening?

-The BC Housing Management Commission put out a Request for Proposals (“RFP”) for the CHF on August 28, 2023.
-Submissions for these funds are due November 17, 2023.
+The BC Housing Management Commission put out a Request for Proposals (“RFP”) for the CHF in August 2023.
+The call closed in November 2023.
+In March 2024, a total of 40 new projects, providing approximately 3,500 rental homes, were selected to move forward.

-BC Housing intends to issue another CHF RFP in fiscal 2024/25.
+BC Housing intends to issue another CHF RFP in late 2024/early 2025.
 Operators / applicants are encouraged to start planning for this round by having conversations with partners, including BC Housing.

 Who can apply?